TonyPhipps/tech-notes/Products/mpcfill.md

 # Setup
-- Install Chrome
+- Make/have an account at https://www.makeplayingcards.com/
-- Make an account at https://www.makeplayingcards.com/
+- Install/have Chrome
 - Go to https://github.com/chilli-axe/mpc-autofill/releases/
 - Download autofill-windows.exe
 - Create a list of cards.
 MakePlayingCards charges per 100 cards, so keep your count near one of those increments.